Home Hair and Scalp Hair Care Routine and Products Recommended by Dermatologists

 Depending on the shape of the hair—whether it is straight or curly—there are numerous different types of hair:

-• Type 1 is commonly fine straight hair.
+• Type 1 is commonly fine hair that is straight.
 Since there are no curls, the oil from the scalp travels down the hair shaft more quickly than it would in hair that has curls, making it easy to become shiny and oily.
 Asians tend to have the most type 1 hair.
 Although Type 1B hair is still very straight, it is thicker and has more volume because of its medium texture.

 Signs of healthy hair

-By now, you probably have a good idea of what your hair and scalp type is.
+You probably have a good idea of what your hair and scalp type is by now.
 However, before starting a hair care routine, it is crucial to analyze your hair to see if it’s already healthy or not.
 Below are some telltale signs of healthy hair:

 • Your hair feels and looks amazing with just a simple haircut.